equinor/TimeSeriesAnalysis/readme.md

 accomplished in about the same amount of code in C#/.NET.
 So the resulting code is in many was "just as simple".

 The benefit of doing this in C#/.NET
 - that you get the benefits of a compiled language,prototype code is written in a lanugage suitable for implementation, (unlike Matlab scripts).
+That means you avoid introducing Matlab code generator toolboxes which act as complex black-boxes, and often require expensive licenses.
 - the resulting code does not required a paid license to run, anybody can download a free copy of VS code and re-compile the code, without requiring a working license server, a correct number of licenses or enough licenses.
 - you can easily extend your code to for instance run in paralell using the "paralell.for" functionaliy freely available in .NET, wheres this functionality